shrutiswamis/basic-blockchain/README.md

 # basic-blockchain
-A basic functional implementation of a blockchain using a tutorial.
+A basic functional implementation of a blockchain.